RasaHQ/rasa/docs/connectors.rst

 **Ngrok is only needed if you don't have a public IP and are testing locally**

-ngrok will creat a https address for your computer, for example https://xxxxxx.ngrok.io .
+ngrok will create a https address for your computer, for example https://xxxxxx.ngrok.io .
 For a facebook bot, your webhook address would then be https://xxxxxx.ngrok.io/webhooks/facebook/webhook, for telegram https://xxxxxx.ngrok.io/webhooks/telegram/webhook, etc.